ECU Mental Health Expo returns for the first time since COVID-19

 GREENVILLE, N.C.
-(WNCT) — ECU is holding their 11th annual Mental Health Expo, the first one since the appearance of COVID-19.
+(WNCT) — ECU is holding its 11th annual Mental Health Expo, the first one since the COVID-19 pandemic.

 Dozens of organizations will be there to help the community learn about local mental health and substance abuse resources.